PERSONAL INFORMATION & CARD MANAGEMENT MOBILE PRIVACY POLICIES

-Personal Information Privacy Protection Policy
+Personal Information Policy

 The Gramm-Leach-Bliley Act was enacted on November 12, 1999.
 In addition to reforming the financial services industry, the Act addressed concerns relating to consumer financial privacy.
 The Gramm-Leach-Bliley Act required the Federal Trade Commission (FTC) and other government agencies that regulate financial institutions to implement regulations to carry out the Act’s financial privacy provisions (GLBA).
 The regulations required all covered businesses to be in full compliance by July 1, 2001.